 Respiration is the process whereby energy stored in complex organic molecules is transferred to ATP.
-ATP provides the immediate source of energy for biological processes.
+ATP

 Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) the need for cellular respiration To include examples of why plants, animals and microorganisms need to respire (suitable examples could include active transport and an outline of named metabolic reactions). (b) the structure of the mitochondrion The components of a mitochondrion including inner and outer mitochondrial membranes, cristae, matrix and mitochondrial DNA. (c) the process and site of glycolysis To include the phosphorylation of glucose to hexose bisphosphate, the splitting of hexose bisphosphate into two triose phosphate molecules and further oxidation to pyruvate AND the production of a small yield of ATP and reduced NAD.
-HSW8 (d) the link reaction and its site in the cell To include the formation of Acetyl CoA by the decarboxylation of pyruvate and the reduction of NAD to NADH.
+HSW8 (d) the link reaction and its site in the cell To include the formation of Acetyl CoA by the decarboxylation of pyruvate and the reduction of NAD to reduced NAD.